jiangfengming/vue-pilot/README.md

     dispatch: router.dispatch() is called.

 Returns:
-  true | undefined | null: The navigation is confirmed.
+  true | undefined: The navigation is confirmed.
   false: Prevent the navigation.
+  null: Do nothing.
   location: Redirect to this location.
             You can override the history manipulate method by providing location.method property, values are: 'push', 'replace', 'dispatch'.